nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-6-2 v2-6-1 v2-6-0 v2-5-3 v2-5-2 v2-5-1 v2-5-0

 NCSDK-24305: fota_download library sends FOTA_DOWNLOAD_EVT_FINISHED when unable to connect
-  The :ref:`lib_download_client` library does not resume a download if the device cannot connect to a target server.
+  The :ref:`lib_download_client` and :ref:`lib_downloader` libraries do not resume a download if the device cannot connect to a target server.
   This causes the :ref:`lib_fota_download` library to incorrectly assume that the download has completed.

   **Workaround:** Set the :kconfig:option:`CONFIG_FOTA_SOCKET_RETRIES` Kconfig option to ``0``.